 Continuous Service Agreement (CSA)

-Provider of Last Resort (POLR)

-Competitive Metering (COMET)

 Service Order Option 1

-Disconnect for Non-Pay

  New TX SET versions, including normal and emergency change controls

  New transactions

- Outage proof of concept
+

  New Connectivity Options (NAESB EDM)

 3.2.7 Banking Changes

 Trading partners shall be notified when changes occur with the banking institutions they use.
 The changes may be caused by any number of reasons including bank mergers or upgrades to newer releases of ANSI standards.
 These changes may result in new routing codes, account numbers, format changes to the remittance advice or other changes that would affect one party’s ability to deliver and/or reconcile invoices and payments.
 When such changes occur, it the responsibility of the party whose bank made the change to initiate testing with their trading partners.